Pondicherry, with its quaint French names, boulevards and grand villas

 Arikamedu

-Four kms south of Pondicherry, on the banks of a river, is Arikamedu,
+Four kms south of Pondicherry, on the banks of a river, is Arikamedu, a trade

-century BC.
 The port town has since seen the Cholas and the French.
+A trip to Arikamedu

-A trip to Arikamedu is a must on the Pondicherry agenda.
+is a must on the Pondicherry agenda.

 Gingee

 Gingee which has a huge fort complex is 68 kms from Pondicherry.
-It
+It is spread

-a granary and a harem.
+a harem.

 Thiruvannamalai